TennoAndros/angular-introduction/README.md

 - Modify the `PersonTableComponent` to handle data either `Person` or `EPerson`.
 - Modify the `ComponentOutputExampleComponent` and replace `alert` with Angular Material's `dialog` (https://t.ly/JLFka).

+## Step 12: Template Driven Forms

+- Create the `EpersonTemplateDrivenFormComponent` and `TemplateDrivenFormExampleComponent`.
+- Update our application menu (in `app.routes.ts` and `list-group-menu.component.ts`).
+- Intervene in the `SimpleDatatableComponent` for the case of an empty table.
+- Use the Angular Forms Module.

+The form is defined in the template and passes data to the component upon submission.
+Typically, an EventEmitter transfers the data to the parent component.

+- Use the `FormsModule` in the component's imports array (enriches templates with additional HTML markup to create objects from forms).
+- `<form #form="ngForm">...</form>` defines how the HTML form creates an object manageable within the template using the `form` template variable.
+- The `form` object is passed as an argument to `onSubmit(form)` when the `onSubmit` event occurs (triggered by the Submit button, which can only be clicked when the form is correctly filled out (valid)).
+- Assign the input's name attribute to the name of the object's property produced by the form and associated with that particular input.
+This property participates in the object only if we include the `ngModel` directive.
+- With `#givenName="ngModel"`, we declare the template variable named `givenName`, which is an object that can be examined for correctness with `givenName.errors` and used conditionally to display explanatory text for any validation errors.